Drug testing in the workplace. 5 Things Everyone MUST know

 Testing positive for drugs in the workplace may mean that you need to seek help.
 The road to being sober is long and stressful, but drug detox centers can help make it bearable.
 Drug abuse affects a significant number of people today.
 One may lose a job as a result of continued drug abuse in the workplace as it affects their ability to work.
 Similarly, alienating those with a positive drug test barely helps.
 Helping them recover from drug and alcohol abuse in detox centers and supporting them through detoxification is the most feasible solution.

 At Ascendant New York, we are a team of medical professionals that will help evaluate your medical condition and guide you to a full recovery.
 We are located in the heart of Manhattan, and we assist in providing an ample and safe environment for those seeking a comfortable and peaceful environment free from substance abuse.
 This is important in creating a conducive environment for a full recovery as that is free from substance-use triggers.

 We have designed a unique detoxification program for each patient and monitor you through the program.
 In our care, you get multidimensional support through our professional support system that includes experienced counselors, care providers, facilities, doctors and an in-house professional chef.
 We also help educate you on the reasons behind drug addiction and ways to counter any temptation towards using them in the future.
 We are conveniently located in the heart of Manhattan for easy access.
-Do you or a loved one need help in overcoming addiction?

 Contact us today, and we’ll help or your loved one fully recover and experience a healthy life.